-2.1 Defiance of Board employee's authority.
-Any verbal or non-verbal refusal to comply with lawful and reasonable direction or order of a Board employee.

-2.2 Possession, control, or use of tobacco products.
-The use of any tobacco products while under school jurisdiction.

-2.3 Battery upon students.
-The actual and intentional pushing or striking another student against the will of the other or the intentional causing of bodily harm to an individual.

-2.4 Fighting.
-Any physical conflict between two or more individuals.

-2.5 Vandalism.
-Intentional and deliberate action resulting in injury or damages of less than \$200 to public property or the real or personal property of another.

-2.6 Stealing - Larceny - Petty Theft.
-The intentional, unlawful taking and/or carrying away of public, real, or personal property valued at less than 100.00 belonging to or in the lawful possession or custody of another.

-2.7 Possession of stolen property with the knowledge that it is stolen

-2.9 Threats - Extortion.
+- 2.1 Defiance of Board employee's authority.
+Any verbal or non-verbal refusal to comply with lawful and reasonable direction or order of a Board employee. - 2.2 Possession, control, or use of tobacco products.
+The use of any tobacco products while under school jurisdiction. - 2.3 Battery upon students.
+The actual and intentional pushing or striking another student against the will of the other or the intentional causing of bodily harm to an individual. - 2.4 Fighting.
+Any physical conflict between two or more individuals. - 2.5 Vandalism.
+Intentional and deliberate action resulting in injury or damages of less than \$200 to public property or the real or personal property of another. - 2.6 Stealing Larceny Petty Theft.
+The intentional, unlawful taking and/or carrying away of public, real, or personal property valued at less than \$100.00 belonging to or in the lawful possession or custody of another. - 2.7 Possession of stolen property with the knowledge that it is stolen - 2.9 Threats Extortion.
 The verbal or by a written or printed communication, malicious threatening of injury to the person, property or reputation of another, with the intent to extort money or any pecuniary advantage whatsoever, or with the intent to compel the person so threatened or any other person to do any act or refrain from doing any act against his/her will.
-NOTE: Completion of the threat, either by the victim's complying with the demands or the carrying out of the threats against the victim, constitutes a Class III offense.

-2.10 Trespassing.
-The willful entering or remaining in any structure, conveyance, or property without being authorized, licensed, or invited; or having been authorized, licensed, or invited, is warned by an authorized person to depart and refuses to do so.

-2.11 Possession of fireworks or firecrackers.

-- 2.12 Offensive touching of another person. - 2.13 Written or verbal propositions to promote sexual acts.
+NOTE: Completion of the threat, either by the victim's complying with the demands or the carrying out of the threats against the victim, constitutes a Class III offense. - 2.10 Trespassing.
+The willful entering or remaining in any structure, conveyance, or property without being authorized, licensed, or invited; or having been authorized, licensed, or invited, is warned by an authorized person to depart and refuses to do so. - 2.11 Possession of fireworks or firecrackers. - 2.12 Offensive touching of another person. - 2.13 Written or verbal propositions to promote sexual acts. - 2.14 Distribution of Explicit Images.
+No student shall distribute, display, solicit, possess, or produce a sexually or pornographic explicit image of any individual, including sexually explicit images of a child.
+This prohibition applies whether or not the image is of an identifiable person nor whether the age of the individual can be determined.
+This prohibition includes images of known and unknown individuals and those generated by artificial intelligence.

-2.15 Directing obscene or profane language to a Board employee or visitor.
-Verbal assault upon a Board employee or visitor.

-2.16 Leaving premises without permission.

-2.17 Cheating -serious of repeated violations

-2.18 Any other offense which the principal may reasonably deem to fall within this category.
+- 2 .15 Directing obscene or profane language to a Board employee or visitor.
+Verbal assault upon a Board employee or visitor. - 2.16 Leaving premises without permission. - 2.17 Cheating -serious of repeated violations - 2.18 Any other offense which the principal may reasonably deem to fall within this category.